brendanzab/language-garden/README.md

 My hope is that by collecting some of these projects and experiments together into a single repository they might be useful to others and my future self.

+I’m also trying to get better at interleaved breadth-first/depth-first search as part of my learning process - somewhat like the search strategy employed by [miniKanren](http://minikanren.org/).
+My goal is not to become an expert of one thing, but to be able to be good at combining ideas from different places and perspective.
+I want to be comfortable with a bit of bodging, of publishing more “scrappy fiddles”[^scrappy-fiddles], but not so much that they can't be turned into something more coherent later on.

+[^scrappy-fiddles]: A term coined by Lu Wilson (a.k.a.
+[TodePond](https://www.todepond.com/))

+## Related work

 The metaphor of a “garden” as related to knowledge work was inspired by the rising popularity of “digital gardening” (which apparently originates from